 Out of the ones I’ve already gotten to be I’d say Anna or Merida.
 They’re both fun and free and a bit less “princess-y,” which means I get to have a lot of fun with them.
 But I got to be Tinkerbell the other weekend, and she’s been my favorite Disney character to portray so far.
 She’s my favorite character of all time and she gets some pretty fun poses too!

-You should definitely check out Parker’s Facebook fan page for some of her cosplay photos and costume information.
+And there you have it, a perfect beginner’s guide to conventions!
+You should definitely check out Parker’s Instagram and Facebook fan page for some of her cosplay photos and costume information.
 I would also suggest checking out her YouTube channel for convention videos and other great content like this audition video for Princesses with a Purpose.